JHU-PL-Lab/www-fpse/lecture/basic-modules.md

 * Modules are just collections of top-level definable things (things you could type into top loop)
 * This particular module is just a set implemented as a list; it is in fact a multiset
 * The line `type 'a t = 'a list` is a *type abbreviation*, `'a t` is a synonym for `'a list`
+   - below we will show how to *hide* the fact that it is a list.
 * Naming a type just `t` is the standard for "the" underlying type of a module
     - When outsiders use this module the type will be `Simple_set.t`, read "Simple set's type"
     - `Core` extensively uses this convention in libraries